E-r-1-c/networking-labs/01-layer2-switching/06-inter-vlan-routing-roas-svi/README.md

 - Devices in different VLANs require a Layer 3 gateway to communicate
 - Router-on-a-Stick uses router subinterfaces over an 802.1Q trunk
 - SVI routing performs inter-VLAN routing directly on a multilayer switch
+- Both routing devices installed directly connected routes for the VLAN networks
+- Interface and routing-table verification confirms more than connectivity testing alone
 - Both methods achieved the same result using different network designs
-- Interface and routing-table verification confirms more than connectivity testing alone

 ---